S h a r e

 “If you want to lead in a sector, there’s only one thing to do – and that’s by example.
 From the front,” explains Martin.

 Fleet Alliance began switching its own company fleet to fully electric in 2018 as existing leases expired and completed the process in 2021.
-Many drivers are now on their second electric company car.
+Many drivers are now on their second or third electric company car.

 “I believed it was crucial for a fleet management company to show leadership in the sector,” says Martin.
 “We think that our customers should be moving to an electrified fleet, and it was important for us to demonstrate our belief in that conviction by moving first.

 “So that’s the crucial thing – showing sector leadership.
-But of course, there are plenty of other benefits such as fleet decarbonisation, cleaner urban air and significant advantages to benefit in kind.”
+But of course, there are plenty of other benefits such as fleet decarbonisation, cleaner urban air and significant advantages to benefit-in-kind.”

 Martin says staff did not resist the idea, but there was a certain amount of employee anxiety as the company started its electrification journey.

-“I think our staff embraced the idea because there was something of a novelty factor, especially for a fleet management company leading the way when peers were still reticent, while the changes to BIK also played a part.
+“I think our staff embraced the idea because there was something of a novelty factor, especially for a fleet management company leading the way when peers were still reticent, while the changes to benefit in kind also played a part.
 But there were a few mental barriers.
 I think the major issue was the change of mindset.
 By that, I mean the switch from not really having to think about your journey to one of active travel management such as planning for a charging break.
 A certain amount of education was required on our part for the mental reset.”

 First steps

-“So in many respects, it was easier to start top-down because the cars in that pay scale range worked well – particularly the Tesla Model 3.
+“So, in many respects, it was easier to start top-down because the cars in that pay scale range worked well – particularly the Tesla Model 3.
 This was a car that executives wanted, it had the range and the BIK worked.
 So getting the cars on the choice list is the number one action.”

 What have been the benefits to fleet electrification?